-Protection.
-One of the most important and immediate advantages of a bankruptcy filing is the protection against actions that might be taken by creditors or others against the municipality, its officers, elected officials, employees and even its inhabitants.
-Filing a bankruptcy petition invokes an automatic stay-basically a federal court injunction-against any action that could otherwise be taken against the municipality (which becomes the debtor upon the filing of the bankruptcy case) or its officers or employees.
-Unlike a bankruptcy involving a private entity, in chapter 9, the automatic stay extends to elected officials and to all inhabitants of the jurisdiction of the debtor municipality.
-This means that even if the municipality or other protected persons take or omit to take actions related to claims against the municipality that would otherwise subject them to sanctions or liability in state or federal court, or to actions by regulatory bodies, those actions may not proceed without the claimants first obtaining the permission of the bankruptcy court.
-The

-"... the automatic stay extends to elected officials and to all inhabitants of the jurisdiction of the debtor municipality." stay lasts during the pendency of the chapter 9 case, but the bankruptcy judge retains the right to modify or terminate the stay for cause shown.
+Protection; the Automatic Stay.
+One of the most important and immediate advantages of a bankruptcy filing is the injunction prohibiting actions that might be taken by creditors or others against the municipality, its officers and its inhabitants.
+The automatic stay protects debtor against creditor lawsuits, foreclosures, attempts to terminate leases and even collection phone calls and emails.
+The benefit to a municipality with insufficient liquidity to pay its operating costs cannot be overstated.
+The injunction, known as the automatic stay, is triggered by the filing of the bankruptcy petition, and the protection in chapter 9 cases to officers and inhabitants goes beyond the protection afforded only to debtors in chapter 11 cases.
+This extended protection means that even if the municipality or other protected persons take or omit to take actions related to claims against the municipality that would otherwise subject them to sanctions or liability in court or before a regulatory body, those actions may not proceed without the permission of the bankruptcy court.
+The stay lasts during the pendency of the chapter 9 case, although the bankruptcy judge retains the right to modify or terminate the stay for cause shown.

 Breathing Space.
-Bankruptcy gives the debtor breathing space in which to function while it tries to work out its creditor and cash flow problems.
+Bankruptcy provides the debtor breathing space, enabling it to provide ongoing service to its residents while it tries to work out its creditor and cash flow problems.
 Raising new revenues, renegotiating contracts and restructuring debt obligations takes time.
-If a municipality is forced to breach contracts or face other legal claims caused by fiscal stress outside of bankruptcy, it may have to spend time fighting off creditors trying to seize assets or collateral, or be forced into regulatory or other state fora to answer for such actions and redress grievances before it is able to fashion a workable solution for the benefit of all creditors and residents.
-The bankruptcy case allows all of these disputes to be addressed in one forum, and the automatic stay provides the municipality the opportunity to focus on a comprehensive solution rather than simultaneously fighting multiple brushfires.
+If a municipality is forced to breach contracts or face other legal claims caused by fiscal stress outside of bankruptcy, it may have to spend time fighting off creditors trying to seize assets or collateral, or be forced into regulatory or other state fora to answer for such actions and redress grievances before it is able to fashion a workable solution for the benefit of all creditors, employees and residents.
+The bankruptcy case serves as the vehicle for all these disputes to be addressed in one forum, and the automatic stay provides the municipality the opportunity to focus on a comprehensive solution rather than simultaneously fighting multiple brushfires.

 Access to an Expert Arbiter.
-An often underestimated advantage of a bankruptcy filing is found behind the bench of the bankruptcy courts.
+An often-underestimated advantage of a bankruptcy filing is the bankruptcy court bench.
 Bankruptcy judges are experts in financial restructuring, negotiations and arbitrating complex debtor/creditor and intercreditor disputes.
 While chapter 9 filings may be rare, bankruptcy judges see similar issues in the private sector day in and day out, and generally are very well equipped by dint of knowledge and temperament to help the parties arrive at workable compromises.
 Furthermore, because of the unique system of assigning bankruptcy judges to chapter 9 cases, it is very likely that a chapter 9 case will be assigned to one of the most qualified and experienced judges within the applicable federal circuit.
 The value of a highly qualified and experienced judge in helping the stakeholders get to a solution should not be underestimated.